1944 Steel Penny Value: Find Out Now!

 Appraisal and Selling

 The first thing you should do is take the coin to an appraiser or have it looked at by a professional coin dealer.
-They can tell you more about the coin, but they can also tell you how much it could be worth.

 A third-party authenticator will help you determine whether your coin is genuine or counterfeit.
 These coin grading companies will grade your coin based on several factors.